Optiroc/SHVC-LZ/README.md

 A collection of decoders for various modern variants of Lempel-Ziv style compression targeting the Super Famicom/Nintendo system.

 Common characteristics:
+- Designed for speed over code size.
+- Designed to run from ROM – no self-modifying code.
 - Full 24-bit addresses for source and destination are freely set at the call site.
-- Designed to run from ROM – no self-modifying code.
 - Uses DMA registers for temporary variables allowing for faster access than RAM.
 - Uses DMA when copying literal strings.
 - The compressed data or the decompression buffer may not cross bank boundaries.

 [Full statistics](Statistics.md) of decompression speeds and ratios.

+SHVC-LZ is developed by David Lindecrantz and distributed under the terms of the [MIT license](./LICENSE).

-# LZ4
+## LZ4

 [LZ4](https://lz4.org) aims to achieve extremely fast decompression speeds, with a block format that trades size for simplicity.

 [Decompressor source](https://github.com/Optiroc/SHVC-LZ/blob/main/src/shvc-lz4.s)

-# LZSA2
+## LZSA2

 [LZSAv2](https://github.com/emmanuel-marty/lzsa) achieves better compression than LZ4 while still being fairly efficient to decode on 8-bit CPUs.
 Of the decompressors included in this collection it has the largest code size, which is due to the somewhat involved [block format](https://github.com/emmanuel-marty/lzsa/blob/master/BlockFormat_LZSA2.md).